cubeli27/EpapGadget/README.md

 ## Overview

 **EpapGadget** is a self contained solution and development platform for Epaper displays.
-More specifically the PCB is based on the ESP32-C3, taylored for the WeAct-Epaper4.2" (https://github.com/WeActStudio/WeActStudio.EpaperModule), and battery powered suitable for wall/door/monitor mounting.
+More specifically the PCB is based on the ESP32-C3, taylored for the display WeAct-Epaper4.2" (https://github.com/WeActStudio/WeActStudio.EpaperModule), and battery powered suitable for wall/door/monitor mounting.
 In this repo continuous development is done on two firmware solutions; Co-op, Solo.

 <!-- To-do: Add more photos to the list -->
 <p align="center">